Lewis Hamilton 'humbled' by F1 wins record and explains why GP build-ups still 'terrifying'

 "Then I have days that I feel really good and it's not so good.
 So you never know what to expect but all I try to do is by preparing myself the best way I can."

-Praising the team's role in his preparations and routine, Hamilton said: "Even though I've had all the success, I study more than I've ever studied.
-I practice multiple things, that's why you're setting certain things done as consistent as they are.
+Praising the Mercedes team's role in his achievements, Hamilton said: "Even though I've had all the success, I study more than I've ever studied.
+I practice multiple things, that's why you're seeing certain things done as consistent as they are.